lionheart1022/Bet-Game-API-Flask/README.md

   system will look for gamertag in your `ea_gamertag` profile field.
   For other game types special fields will be added in future.

+Also, for convenience, it returns separate `identities` list which contains all possible identity fields stored in `Player` resource.

 ```json
 {
 	"gametypes": {